Slavery in Mali

+History and practices

 Slavery before colonization

 Inside the borders of present-day Mali, slavery existed for many centuries in the Mali Empire and the surrounding communities and kingdoms.
 Slavery continued to exist after the fall of the Mali Empire being a significant part of the economies of Tuareg, Mandé, and Fula communities.
 With the chaos at the fall of the Mali Empire, slave raiding and the slave trade increased significantly throughout the region.

 The sale and trade of slaves in the 19th century was often regulated by Islamic legal codes allowing trade between different communities in the area.
 Slavery was not practiced in a uniform way and a variety of forms of servitude existed with distinctions often made between different types of slaves: for example between people bought or captured and those born into a household and also a distinction between those who tended herds and those who dealt with household tasks.

 Slavery was not as important in some communities with some in the southern part of present-day Mali having few or no slaves.
 However, in many parts of present-day Mali, slave labor was a key pillar of the economic system and relied on extensively.
 This reliance on slave labor was noted by early French administrators of the territory when the French were taking control of the area in the 1890s as a critical issue.